Improving DM estimates using low-frequency scattering-broadening estimates: Tests on Simulated Data

-The two panels of Figure \ref{dmesnr} compare the median DM errors before and after the application of \texttt{DMscat}.
+The two panels of Figure \ref{dmesnr} compare the median DM uncertainities before and after the application of \texttt{DMscat} for the case where the DM variation is of the order of $10^{-4}$ pc/cc.
+The median uncertainties are an order of magnitude larger than the variation in the injected DMs.
 After the application of \texttt{DMscat}, the median DM error is similar for NS, CS, and VS cases with S/N larger than 100, whereas for data-sets with S/N lower than 100, the median error does not seem to improve.
-This again suggests that the new technique will work optimally for the datasets with S/N higher than 100.
+The aim of our technique is to obtain DM estimates closer to reality and this plot suggests that our technique significantly degrades the precision of DM at lower S/N.